sanghyun-son/EDSR-PyTorch/README.md

 ![](/figs/basic_blocks.png)

+In task 1 we implemented a 3 layers CNN network with 64 features map, all the networks in the follwing experiments will have 64 features maps unless stated otherwise.
-The first SRCNN network we implemented was a three layers CNN with layer consisiting of a convolution followed by a ReLU activation function.
-After that we added a global residual connection (grc) to the network, as in the image, and then augmented the number of layers from 3 to 8.
-The input of the network is a LR image interpolated with a bicubic interpolation to have to size of the HR image.
+In task 2 we add a global residual connection (grc) to the network of task 1, the resulting looks like the one in the picture above.
+In task 3 we augment the depth of the network of task 2, we have now a 8 layers SRCNN The input of the network is a bicubic intepolated LR image, the image is interpolated to have the same number of pixels as the HR image.

 ![](/figs/task1_3_comparison.png)